 an air raid)."

-The field was closed on December 16, 1944 except for emergency landings.
-By January 1945 it was used for emergency landings only.
+By December 16, 1944 Fighter One was closed except for emergency landings.
+By January 1945 noted as being closed except for emergency landings.

 Disused since the war, it is overgrown.
 The outline can still be seen from the air.